When tragedy strikes, a cold case suddenly turns hot—and deadly.

 By Marie Force

 As she had every morning for seven days, Sam reached across the bed, looking for Nick, finding his side of the bed cold and unoccupied.
-He would be home from his trip to Europe later that today.
+He would be home from his trip to Europe later that day.
 Thank God.
-In his absence, she’d been forced to make due with rushed FaceTime conversations on their son Scotty’s phone, texts and the press coverage of the trip that had included an audience with Queen Elizabeth.
-Sam had been sorry to miss the chance to meet a woman she idolized, but she’d remained at home to care for their Scotty as well as Alden and Aubrey, the five-year-old twins who’d recently become part of their family after their parents were murdered.
+In his absence, she’d been forced to make do with rushed FaceTime conversations on their son Scotty’s phone, texts and the press coverage of the trip that had included an audience with Queen Elizabeth.
+Sam had been sorry to miss the chance to meet a woman she idolized, but she’d remained at home to care for their son, Scotty, as well as Alden and Aubrey, the five-year-old twins who’d recently become part of their family after their parents were murdered.
+At this early hour, Scotty and the twins were still sleeping, but the younger kids would be up soon.

-She’d put the time to good use, getting “the littles,” as Nick had nicknamed the twins, back on a schedule that included a return to their preschool.
+She’d put the time away from work to good use, getting “the littles,” as Nick had nicknamed the twins, back on a schedule that included a return to their kindergarten class.
 Dr. Trulo, the Metro Police Department psychiatrist, had helped her find a qualified therapist who would work with the children together and individually to help them cope with their terrible loss.
-And she’d fielded phone calls from their mother’s family members, who were suddenly concerned about their well-being now that the men responsible for their parents’ murders had been brought to justice.
+And she’d fielded phone calls from their mother’s family members, who were suddenly concerned about the children’s well-being now that the men responsible for their parents’ murders had been brought to justice.

 “Sam!”
-Her stepmother, Celia’s urgent tone had Sam sitting up in bed.
+The urgency she heard in her stepmother’s voice had Sam sitting up in bed.

 “Morning.
 What’s going—”